 This USPS program collects and posts Santa-letters from kiddos all over the USA.
 When you participate in the program, you can “adopt” a letter, respond to it appropriately and send a gift (as Santa) through regular USPS mail.

 If you’re interested in fulfilling a child’s holiday wish, you should check out how it all works, as well as the FAQ, for this program.
 They’ve got all kinds of instructions and print-outs that make this easy to do.

 Most computer manufacturers offer free & easy recycling options.
+It’s required by state and federal law.
 You can usually locate information about those by Googling for the manufacturer name + “recycling”.
-Some examples: Dell, HP, Asus, Lenovo, & Acer.
+But maybe these links will save you some searching:

 You can also usually take unwanted tech to your local landfill, but you’ll want to be aware of any fees they might charge before you drive there.
 You can usually expect the highest fees for CRT monitors, since our country has a bit of a problem handling those.

 One final suggestion: in my region, the non-profit organization Blue Ridge Hospice accepts most electronics at their thrift store locations.
 Whether your electronics are working or nonfunctional, you can donate them to BRH and they will take care of them appropriately.
 They even offer to destroy hard drives, to ensure your data is not used elsewhere.
 Check out their website or their Facebook Page for more details and reach out to them if you have questions.

 If you’re in a different part of the USA, you might call your local thrift stores and other non-profits to ask if any of them offer e-recycling like Blue Ridge Hospice!

 If you encounter child pornography on a computer or on the internet, please report it to the CyberTipline immediately.